-- Variable lagoon conditions, including highly variable water surface elevation changes caused by mechanical breaching, chronic poor water quality (especially in the fall), and predation by birds and striped bass. - Barriers or seasonal impediments to juvenile and smolt emigration, such as intermittent periods of low flow below the Narrows during the normal spring outmigration. - Spring flow variability such as low-flow conditions that could dewater redds prematurely or high flows that could either deposit sediment over redds or completely wash them out. - Occasionally elevated temperature and hydrogen sulfide levels below LPD, and the recent large landslide into LPR that affects the outlet works. - The potential for enhanced predation on smolts and YOY migrating through the sediment field above LPD. - Invasive species: striped bass and New Zealand Mud Snails (NZMS) continue to be concerns, but their population numbers appear to be lower than they were a few years ago, and they may not currently be impacting native species as much.
+- Variable lagoon conditions, including highly variable water surface elevation changes caused by mechanical breaching, chronic poor water quality (especially in the fall), and predation by birds and Striped Bass. - Barriers or seasonal impediments to juvenile and smolt emigration, such as intermittent periods of low flow below the Narrows during the normal spring outmigration. - Spring flow variability such as low-flow conditions that could dewater redds prematurely or high flows that could either deposit sediment over redds or completely wash them out. - Downstream migration for all life stages of steelhead are most likely affected by presence and operation of LPD. - Occasionally elevated temperature and hydrogen sulfide levels below LPD, and the recent large landslide into LPR that affects the outlet works. - The potential for enhanced predation on smolts and YOY migrating through the sediment field above LPD. - Invasive species such as, Brown Trout, Striped Bass and New Zealand Mud Snails (NZMS) continue to negatively impact steelhead through competition for resources and habitat and predation, particularly as climate change expands the range of these species and threaten the native populations.